 Wasp Pest Control & wasp nest removal

-Summer is the season we spend more time outdoors soaking up the sunshine, enjoying long walks, inviting friends round for barbecues, and dining al fresco, either in our own back gardens or at a local public house or restaurant.
+Summer is the season we spend more time outdoors soaking up the sunshine, enjoying long walks, inviting friends around for barbecues, and dining al fresco, either in our own back gardens or at a local public house or restaurant.
 Although it’s the most popular season in Britain, the endless sunshine and glorious heat has its downside too.
 Mid-summer also spells the start of the wasp season.
 So, whether you are enjoying an ice cream at the beach, or tucking into a dessert at a café near you, you may find yourself swatting the wasps away at a rapid rate.

-July and August are Essex and Suffolk Pest Solutions’ peak time for wasp pest control in Ipswich and Colchester’s pubs, restaurants, homes, parks, gardens, shops and factories.
+July and August are Essex and Suffolk Pest Solutions’ peak time for wasp nest removal in Ipswich and Colchester’s pubs, restaurants, homes, parks, gardens, shops and factories.
 We provide a prompt wasp nest removal service and can also provide wasp prevention services to homes and local businesses.
 Meanwhile, if you want some facts and information about these striped pests, here are ten answers to common questions about wasps.

 If you are suffering from a wasp problem or have a wasp nest that needs removing, Essex & Suffolk Pest Solutions can help.
 We offer a full range of wasp pest control and wasp nest removal services to both domestic and commercial clients, working in the counties of Essex and Suffolk.
 Our fast and effective wasp pest control services will eradicate wasps from your home or business with the minimum of disruption.
 Emergency wasp nest removal appointments are available on request.
 Our work is carried out with strict adherence to current health and safety legislation and all our wasp pest control operatives are CRB checked and qualified to at least BPCA RSPH Level 2 (pest management).
 We provide discreet, confidential pest control services at all times and arrive in unmarked vehicles if required.